razorfish79/nl.climate.daikin/README.md

-<p># Daikin AC</p>
+# Daikin AC
 <p>Adds support for Daikin Airconditioners.</p>

-<p># THIS APP IS IN DEVELOPMENT 31-JAN-18: inside / outside / target temperature (fixed value for now) show on mobile card.
-02-FEB-18: all data shown on mobile card is read from the airconditioner.</p>
+# THIS APP IS IN DEVELOPMENT
+<p>31-JAN-18: inside / outside / target temperature (fixed value for now) show on mobile card.</p>
+<p>02-FEB-18: all data shown on mobile card is read from the airconditioner.</p>